MLDERES/ISYS58603/assignments/Group_Assignment_3_Creating_the_API.md

   * Which tables/entities are going to make sense for updating and deleting?
   * How do you want to expose queries for the different entities?
 * Document your paths in your README.md or HOWTO.md and in the comments (using [docstrings](https://www.programiz.com/python-programming/docstrings) and/or the [OpenAPI](https://swagger.io/docs/specification/about/) specification)
+  * You MUST also include an OpenAPI specification in your repository as documentation.
+This can be in the form of a `swagger.json` file or a `swagger.yaml` file.
+You can also use a tool like [Swagger Editor](https://editor.swagger.io/) to create the specification.
+  * Once you create this specification, you can use it to generate documentation for your API.
+This can be done using a tool like [Swagger UI](https://swagger.io/tools/swagger-ui/) or [Postman](https://www.postman.com/downloads/).
+Their are [a myriad of other tools](https://openapi.tools/) as well that can help take your documentation and turn it into a user-friendly interface, code, tests, etc.
 * Create your paths and the associated functions in the controller
   * If you just create the shell of the function, then the content can be `pass` to make it a syntactically correct python.
 This can be used as a placeholder until you are ready to implement the function.
   ```python